tsaglam/CodingAssignmentScripts/README.md

 ## removeAuthor.py
 Script to recursively remove lines containing `@author` from all Java files within a specified directory.
 Currently hardcoded to use the folder `./submissions`.

+## wrap_in_folders.py
+Script to wrap all Java files in the current directory into one folder each named after the file (without the Java suffix).
+Basically converts single-file submissions to directory submissions for JPlag.